Travel in North Staffordshire

 Home Home Home

 The information on this page should be considered as advisory only.
-The author's laziness and the fickleness of train and bus companies mean that route and timetable information tends to get old very quickly.
-Public transport in country areas is always a bit of an adventure but a guilt-free beer or three in the Black Lion or the Hollybush makes it all worthwhile.
-Please check websites or, better still, ring the companies before setting out.
+The author's laziness and the fickleness of train and bus companies mean that route and timetable information tends to go out of date very quickly.
+Public transport in country areas is always a bit of an adventure but a guilt-free beer or three in the Black Lion or the Hollybush makes it worthwhile.
+Please check websites or ring the companies before setting out.

 By Car